 This information is essential to enable us to process your donation or event payment.

 Where it is appropriate we may ask for:

 - Information relating to your health (for example if you are taking part in an event)

 - Details of emergency contact (again, if you are taking part in an event)

 - Your reason for giving

-We may also ask for other information about you, such as age, gender, where you work, and your interests – this won’t be obligatory, and helps us to understand our supporters better.
+We may also ask for other information about you, such as age, gender, where you work, and your interests – this won’t be obligatory and helps us to understand our supporters better.

-If you contact us to request we collect donated items from you, or you buy items from our shops that you request we deliver to you, we will collect your address details in order to fulfil those requests.
+If you contact us to request we collect donated items from you, or you buy items from our shops that you request we deliver to you, we will collect your address details in order to fulfill those requests.

 We may use your data to:

-- Provide you with services, products or information
+- Provide you with services, products, or information

 - Process your donation or support your fundraising activity